mknblch/kasimaps/README.md

 - Map data taken from P1999 Wiki 10/2022
 - POIs have been grouped and merged by distance
 - `Click on POI` to cycle through the names
+- Since locations on wiki mostly miss the Z part the p99 POI data will be visible regardless of your current position

 ![](doc/Animation4.gif)
 ![](doc/Animation.gif)